 Postnatal exercises can be confusing to wrap your head around.
 While we know having a baby is a wonderful thing and in the early weeks the focus is mostly on feeding and sleeping, once you’re in the swing of things, you may feel ready to get out and exercise, especially if it was a big part of your life before the birth.
 The key is not to do too much too soon, but how do you know what’s safe and what should be avoided?

-We called on Pip Black and Joan Murphy, founders of boutique fitness studio Frame London, to share and answer all the postnatal exercise questions that go through many new mum’s minds.
-You see, the duo have pooled their expertise and recently launched Mumhood, an online workout platform for new mums and mums-to-be so they can workout anytime, anywhere.
+We called on Pip Black and Joan Murphy, founders of boutique fitness studio Frame London, to share and answer all the postnatal exercise questions that go through many new moms' minds.
+You see, the duo have pooled their expertise and recently launched Mumhood, an online workout platform for new moms and moms-to-be so they can workout any time, anywhere.
 Keep scrolling for this expert guide to postnatal exercises, and the most important move you can start doing right away.

-Q: If I want to get back to exercise, what should I be looking for at my six-week check?
+If someone wants to get back to exercise, what should they be looking for at their six-week check?

-Q: Who should I be speaking to if I’m still not sure about my post-pregnancy recovery?
+Who should someone speak to if they're still not sure about their post-pregnancy recovery?

-Q: Should I get straight back into it or start with baby steps?
+Should you get straight back into it or start with baby steps?

 We have lots of information on this on our Instagram, @mum_hood.

-Q: What are the benefits of working out with a fellow mum?
+What are the benefits of working out with a fellow mom?

-A: We can’t stress enough how important it is to find a class near you so you can socialise with other new mums.
-We have load of Mumhood classes on the timetable at Frame (four locations around London) where you can get a sweat on, meet like-minded mums and know that you’re working out in the presence of an expert who can ensure you’re performing exercises correctly.
+We can’t stress enough how important it is to find a class near you so you can socialize with other new moms.
+We have load of Mumhood classes on the timetable at Frame (four locations around London) where you can get a sweat on, meet like-minded moms and know that you’re working out in the presence of an expert who can ensure you’re performing exercises correctly.
 It’s so much more fun (and more affordable) to join a class rather than paying for a PT.
 Our classes are designed so that you can bring your baby with you, so there are no added childcare costs.

 If you’re not based in London, check online, as there is likely to be postnatal classes nearby.

-Q: How long until I can go back to high-intensity interval training?
+How long until you can go back to high-intensity interval training?

 Back Extension with Lat Pull Down and Swimming

-These are both fantastic postnatally as they target the mid and upper back which helps to counteract all the forward-leaning movements you do when looking after a newborn (feeding, carrying, pushing a pram, changing nappies, etc)
+These are both fantastic postnatally as they target the mid and upper back which helps to counteract all the forward-leaning movements you do when looking after a newborn (feeding, carrying, pushing a stroller, changing diapers, etc)